-- -Pertussis (whooping cough) is a very contagious, bacterial, respiratory disease. - -Most people with pertussis start with a runny nose, low-grade fever, and a mild cough which progresses into coughing fits followed by a high-pitched whoop, throwing up during or after coughing fits, and exhaustion after coughing fits. - -Pertussis can be spread when a person with pertussis coughs, sneezes, or spends a lot of time near someone (close enough to share breathing space) - -The best way to prevent pertussis is to get vaccinated.
+-Pertussis (whooping cough) is a very contagious, bacterial, respiratory disease.

+-Most people with pertussis start with a runny nose, low-grade fever, and a mild cough which progresses into coughing fits followed by a high-pitched whoop, throwing up during or after coughing fits, and exhaustion after coughing fits.

+-Pertussis can be spread when a person with pertussis coughs, sneezes, or spends a lot of time near someone (close enough to share breathing space)

+-The best way to prevent pertussis is to get vaccinated.
 Additionally, it is recommended to keep babies away from infected people.

-The Marion County pertussis incidence rate was higher in 2015 than it has been since before 2011.
-This is likely due to several pertussis outbreaks at schools that happened during the 2014-2015 school year.
+The Marion County pertussis incidence rate was lower in 2016 than it was in 2015.
+This drop is likely due to several pertussis outbreaks at schools that happened during the 2014-2015 school year and the fact that there were not any pertussis outbreaks in 2016.

-Marion County saw more pertussis throughout most of the year than expected and the Marion County communicable disease team worked four different pertussis outbreaks in March, April, June, and July of 2015.
+Marion County saw more pertussis in June and September than expected in the Marion County but less pertussis in March, July and August than expected.